Skip to main content

 oil on canvas (sheet: 90.5 cm x 111.8 cm, support: 71.3 cm x 92.0 cm)

-Hugh Ramsay (1877–1906), painter, was runner-up for the National Gallery Travelling Scholarship in 1899, and sailed to Europe on the same ship as his fellow artist George Lambert.
-For fifteen months he painted and partied in a cold, grimy Paris studio, gaining some critical success while depending on the Lamberts for an occasional hot meal.
-In 1902 four of his paintings were chosen for exhibition at the New Salon, Paris; this extraordinary achievement earned him the patronage of Dame Nellie Melba, a relative of his friend Ambrose Patterson.
-When Ramsay fell ill, she funded his return to Victoria.
-Here, he worked hard, amassing works for his sole one-man exhibition (at Melba’s rented home in Toorak) before dying of consumption at the age of twenty-eight.
-It was widely acknowledged that he had the most brilliant potential of the artists of his generation.
-‘Had he lived longer’, said Lambert, ‘he would have beaten the lot of us.’
+Hugh Ramsay studied at the National Gallery School in Melbourne before sailing to Europe on the same ship as fellow artist George Lambert in 1899.
+For 15 months he painted and partied in a cold, grimy Paris studio, gaining some critical success while depending on the Lamberts for an occasional hot meal.
+In 1902 four of his paintings were chosen for exhibition at the New Salon, Paris; this extraordinary achievement earned him the patronage of Dame Nellie Melba, a relative of his friend, artist Ambrose Patterson (1877–1967).
+Ramsay painted several portraits of Patterson, whose studio was in the same apartment block in Montparnasse.
+Here Patterson is captured in profile, with his left arm extended in a strong horizontal line that drops elegantly at the wrist over the back of a leather armchair.
+The portrait, gifted to Patterson in friendship, was damaged while stored in Belgium and subsequently cut down leaving only the top half of the figure.
+When Ramsay fell ill with tuberculosis, Melba funded his return to Victoria.
+He worked hard, amassing works for a solo exhibition (held at Melba’s rented home in Toorak) before dying at the age of 28.

 Gift of the Estate of John Oswald Wicking 2003